SedlacekMat/Digital-electronics-2/Labs/04-interrupts/README.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function: Is a software construct, made to do a specific task.
-   * Interrupt service routine
+   * Interrupt service routine: Is usually hardware based, can be triggered at any time during program execution

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: